 Stroll through Plitvice Lakes National Park, marvelling at luminous lakes and waterfalls that seem to have been sketched by an artist

 Step back in time in the impressive Roman arena of Pula, once the sight of bloodthirsty gladiatorial contests and a spectacular sight as the sun sets

 The Slovenian town of Bled is a joy to explore.
 An active paradise, the beautiful town lies on a stunning lake at the edge of the Julian Alps and its island church appears to have come straight out of a fairytale

-As there are cobblestones in many European cities, it's recommended that you leave any wheelie bags/cases at home and bring a backpack instead.
-The Croatian coast is also very hilly and mountainous, so many steps are a feature of the landscape.
-You will have to be able to easily lift your luggage and carry it up and down stairs and inclines, so packing light is recommended.
+Please be aware that the Croatian coast is very hilly and mountainous, which means lots & lots of steps are an inherent feature of the landscape.
+You will have to be able to easily lift your luggage and carry it up and down stairs and inclines.
 Also, stone streets become very slippery when wet.
 Some people may find Croatia's topography very demanding.

 Summer temperatures can be extreme in many of the regions visited (over 40°C), which can be uncomfortable.
 It’s important to use sun protection, wear layers to combat the heat and drink plenty of water.
+Additionally, please be aware that July, August and the first half of September is high season along the Croatian coast, which means that the local infrastructure is under a lot of pressure with a lot of people in the towns we visit.
 Please carefully consider the time of the year you wish to travel and your suitability to that season.